MohamedTharwat21/deep-activity-rec/README.md

   * Player Annotation corresponds to a tight bounding box surrounds each player
 * Each {Player Annotation} in format: {Action Class} X Y W H
 * Videos with resolution of 1920x1080 are: 2 37 38 39 40 41 44 45 (8 in total).
 All others are 1280x720.

-## Experiments

-**Table 1**: Comparison of the team activity recognition performance of baselines against our model evaluated on the Volleyball Dataset.
-Experiments are using 2 group styles with max pool strategy.
-Last 3 entries comparison against Improved Dense Trajectories approach.